 But even before the modern occult revival, books played an important role in the spreading of magickal information.
 Contrary to what a lot of people believe, many cunning-folk were literate and used magickal books much like we do today.
 They purchased spell books and put them to use, the popularity of cunning-craft and Conjure up until the early twentieth century was due in large part to the number of books available detailing the practice.

 What follows are profiles of three magickal books that have influenced the modern practice of Witchcraft.
 One of them did so by inadvertently becoming the first grimoire in English, while the last two helped provide many Witch traditions with theology, a magickal system, and some of their most sacred rituals and liturgies.
-Much of the material here is from my latest book, The Witch’s Book of Shadows (Llewellyn, January 2017), and some of it is material I wrote for that book which ended up on the cutting room floor.
-If you enjoy this peak at history help a guy out and pick up The Shadows book or share this online.
+Some of the material here is from my book, The Witch’s Book of Shadows (published by Llewellyn in January of 2017), and some of it is material I wrote for that book which ended up on the cutting room floor.

 SCOT’S DISCOVERIE OF WITCHCRAFT

 One of history’s most important and influential magickal texts was meant to be a repudiation of Witchcraft and not an endorsement, but it’s funny how things work out sometimes.
 Published in 1584 Reginald Scot’s Discoverie of Witchcraft contained so much information that it can probably be labeled as the first magickal grimoire in the English language.
 Scot’s intention was to discredit magick, superstition, and Catholicism; instead he published a magickal reference book that would be treasured and utilized right up until the end of 19th Century.
 The Discoverie is said to be what Shakespeare used when crafting his Witches in Macbeth.